- Background on petrology

 - Use petrological results together with other geoscientific information for large-scale geological interpretations

 - Be able to communicate and explain geological elements and processes that are relevant in order to understand the structure of the Earth, petroleum systems, economic accumulations of hydrocarbons, and other related activities within engineering and science.

 - Sediment petrology incl. siliciclastic rocks, carbonate rocks and diagenesis

 An introduction to other petrographical methods than polarisation microscopy also will be given in the course.

 |Mappeevaluering||1/1||A - F|

-- 12 term papers during the semester, which count for 50%
+- 12 submission assignments during the semester, counting for 50%

 Both parts of the folder must be passed.
-The lecturer decides on the final grade.
+The lecturers decide on the final grade.
 Students who fail in the course (for instance by failing in one of the two parts of the portfolio) or want to improve their grade have to take the complete course again.